sskorol/minipupper-teleop/README.md

 ## MiniPupper Teleop

 This project allows streaming video from [MiniPupper](https://minipupperdocs.readthedocs.io/en/latest/) via WebRTC and teleoperating it via ROS.
 Note that the [backend](https://github.com/sskorol/minipupper-teleop/tree/main/backend) expects you've already connected [OAK-D Lite](https://shop.luxonis.com/products/oak-d-lite-1) camera to your robot.
 If you don't have one yet, you can still teleoperate the robot via keyboard, but w/o a camera stream.
+Also, note that technically you are not forced to use this project with MiniPupper only.
+It should work for any robot with OAK camera.

 ![pupper-teleop-demo](https://user-images.githubusercontent.com/6638780/183462753-844e2948-4093-493f-ab90-e769b0c69c30.gif)